jongio/memealyzer/README.md

    Now that we've provisioned our resources and tested locally, it is time to deploy our code to Azure with Tye.

    1. `./deploy.sh {BASENAME}`
-      > It may take up to 30 minutes to provision all resources.
    1. Click on the link that is outputted to the console - this address will be unique to your deployment.

+   > Please also take a look at the GitHub Action in the .github/workflows folder to see how we are auto-deploying this to an environment.

 ### VS Code Workspace